pythonai170624/pages/4z-feature-scale-and-regulation.md

 * Makes feature importance comparisons more meaningful

 **Cons:**
-* Reduces direct interpretability of features
+* Reduces direct interpretability of features (You can no longer easily understand what each feature means or how it affects the outcome)
 * Introduces additional preprocessing complexity
 * Some methods are sensitive to outliers
 * Must be applied consistently to training and test data